maoosi/device.js/README.md

 # 🧬 Device.js

-Reactive utility library to detects essential browser and device properties.
+**Reactive library to observe essential browser and device properties.**

+> ⚠️ Version 2 is not backward compatible with version 1.
+Please refer to the examples below for usage.

 ## ✔️ Features detected